NOAKES AND THE WOMAN WHO HOLDS THE KEY TO HIS FATE

 At the October 2016 hearing, Bhoopchand even suggested that Noakes was using the hearing as a “platform” to gain media attention for LCHF.
 He begged Adams and her “honourable committee” not to allow that “to happen any further”.

-Johannesburg advocate Michael Van der Nest SC for Noakes was barely restrained in response.
-Looking directly at Bhoopchand, a steely Van der Nest said: “With all respect to our learned friend, that is outrageous.”
+Van der Nest for Noakes was barely restrained in response.
+Looking directly at Bhoopchand, he said: “With all respect to our learned friend, that is outrageous.”

 Once again Van der Nest looked directly at Bhoopchand.
 “Do not get upset when you prosecute someone and he puts up a fight.